-According to recovery experts, it is advised that romance should best be avoided for at least a year.
+Most recovery experts advise that people who are newly recovered should avoid new relationships for at least a year.
 This time frame allows space for you to focus on yourself and your own recovery.
-Only after you’ve become stronger in your sobriety can you then freely embark in a new relationship.
+Only after you’ve become stronger in your sobriety can you then freely embark on a new relationship.

 Reasons to Wait

-There are many reasons why you should avoid romantic relationships in early recovery.
-The major factors are:
+Of the many reasons to avoid romantic relationships in early recovery, the major factors are:

 - Your inner self is not ready.
-When most people get into recovery, their lives are a bit of a mess.
-Emotionally, they are spent.
-Mentally, they may be cloudy.
-Physically, they are tired.
-And spiritually, they are empty.
-The last thing you want to do is try to give romantically to another person when you yourself are so depleted.
+When most of us get into recovery, our lives are a bit of a mess.
+Emotionally, we are spent.
+Mentally, we may be cloudy.
+Physically, we are tired.
+And spiritually, we are empty.
+The last thing you want to do is try to give romantically to another person when you yourself are depleted.
 The plain truth is that relationships can be wonderful, but they can also be stressful and detrimental.
 When you are not feeling strong in your recovery, a new relationship could hurt your sobriety and growth.

 - You don’t know yourself.
 Chances are you’ve lost your true self along the way in substance abuse.
 You don’t know who you really are without alcohol or drugs, so early recovery should be spent solely focused on rediscovering yourself.
 This gives you time to really come to know and love yourself and not have to look to another person for any kind of fulfillment or replacement for substances.